Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Architecture Overview

-Amodal is a layered system.
-The Runtime is the agent engine (state machine, providers, tools, stores, session manager).
-The CLI provides the developer interface.
-The React SDK and chat widget embed the runtime's streaming output in web apps.
-Each layer has a clear boundary and a clear job.
+Amodal is a layered cloud system.
+Studio is the operator interface.
+The hosted runtime is the agent engine (state machine, providers, tools, stores, session manager).
+Platform APIs manage organizations, agents, GitHub connections, builds, deployments, billing, and audit/activity.
+The React SDK and chat widget embed a deployed runtime's streaming output in customer applications.

 System Diagram